-- The Company procures the necessary Communications Hubs for installation by energy suppliers in the 9.3 million homes and small businesses covered by the contract and manages the aggregation of services provided by the Group and associated contract deliverables to the DCC; - Arqiva Limited, a fellow Group company, builds and operates the communications network utilising circa 800 wireless sites on behalf of the Company; and - Arqiva Smart Financing Limited, a fellow Group company, raises external financing which is advanced to the Company under a Receivables Purchase Agreement in exchange for the legal assignment of certain future cash flows in connection with the Communications Hubs.
+- The Company procures the necessary Communications Hubs for installation by energy suppliers in the 9.3 million homes and small businesses covered by the contract and manages the aggregation of services provided by the Group and associated contract deliverables to the DCC; - Arqiva Limited, a fellow Group company, builds and operates the communications network utilising circa 800 wireless sites on behalf of the Company; and - Arqiva Smart Financing Limited, a fellow Group company, raised external financing which was advanced to the Company under a Receivables Purchase Agreement in exchange for the legal assignment of certain future cash flows in connection with the Communications Hubs.
 These future cash flows are paid directly to Arqiva Smart Financing Limited by the DCC over the contract period.
-The Receivables Purchase Agreement supports the Company's requirements for financing the procurement of Communications Hubs.
+This external funding from Arqiva Smart Financing has now ceased but the Company continues to hold a Receivables Purchase Agreement supporting the Company's requirements for financing the procurement of Communications Hubs.

 The Group's smart metering communication network in the North of England and Scotland continues to cover 99.5% of premises.
 There are currently over 2 million communications hubs operating on the network representing 20% of the total UK communication hub installations.
-Whilst there has been an impact to communications hub deliveries, owing to global component shortages, energy companies do have a level of pre-existing stock and Arqiva continues to work with the DCC to mitigate the supply risk.
 The DCC continues to submit change requests that reflect new industry requirements and Arqiva maintains a strong pipeline.
-Arqiva's relationship with DCC remains strong and has been formally rated positively by the DCC as "green" over the past two months.
+Arqiva's relationship with DCC remains strong and has been formally rated positively by the DCC as "green".